cloudskew/cloudskew/readme.md

 The following features are available in CloudSkew right now:

-* Icons for Azure, GCP, CNCF and more are preloaded in the app.
+* Icons for Azure, AWS, GCP, CNCF and more are preloaded in the app.
 * Create a new diagram from a template (or simply a new empty diagram).
 * Print a diagram and/or export it to `.png`, `.jpg` or `.bmp` formats.
 * Lock an entire diagram or just individual symbols (locking make things read-only, preventing them from being edited or deleted).